unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 The effects of different tek skills add together while the durations of those tek skills overlap.
 The effects of the same tek skill cast multiple times don’t combine, however.
 Instead, the most potent effect—such as the highest bonus—from those castings applies while their durations overlap.

-For example, if two clerics cast _bless_ on the same target, that character gains the tek skill’s benefit only once; he or she doesn’t get to roll two bonus dice.
+For example, if two priests cast _bless_ on the same target, that character gains the tek skill’s benefit only once; he or she doesn’t get to roll two bonus dice.

 **Tek Lists**

-### Bard Tek Skills
+### Evangelist Tek Skills

 ##### Cantrips (0 Level)